elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/function-prototype.md

 ---

-### Can you explain how the function.prototype property works in JavaScript?
+### Can you explain how the prototype property works in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>